LMU-MSBA/Sony-Analytics-Hub/data/clean/data_desc.md

 # Data Description

-This dataset was pulled directly from the Kaggle website, on a page titled "Full TMDB Movies Dataset 2024 (1M Movies).
-[Here](https://www.kaggle.com/datasets/asaniczka/tmdb-movies-dataset-2023-930k-movies) is the link to the dataset.
-Because the file has over 1 million rows, it it too big to upload directly to GitHub.
-As a result, we uploaded just the first 10,000 rows of the dataset as a sample.
+This is the cleaned version of the dataset pulled from Kaggle.
+Because revenue was an important factor that we wanted to further explore, we created a new column from the revenue column called, "categorized revenue."
+This allowed us to be able to create a predictive model that could choose which revenue category a movie would be in based on a few factors.

 ### Quick Info on the Table
-- 1,015,730 Rows
+- 15,349 Rows
-- 24 Columns
+- 14 Columns